apitestbase/apitestbase.github.io/Build-Iron-Test-with-MQ-IIB-Testing-Features.md

     mvn clean package -pl irontest-mqiib -am -P prod

-Seed files for deployment can be found in the `irontest-mqiib/dist` folder.
+A `irontest-mqiib/dist` folder is created containing the files and folders for deployment.